 There are probably specific things that landlords have done in your state which court cases deemed to be illegal based on their duty to mitigate.
 You can review previous cases - from either commercial or residential property - and see if they apply to you.
 In any case, a good rule of thumb is that if a landlord doesn't do the things that they normally do to rent a unit then they are not making a good faith effort to mitigate damages.

-What to do if Your Landlord Fails to Mitigate
+What Should I do if My Landlord Fails to Mitigate Damages?

 Make sure that your landlord is aware of his or her duty as a first step.